The Office of Academic and Community Conduct provides the following academic-integrity resources for faculty members.

-We strongly urge you to report all incidents of suspected or confirmed academic misconduct to your faculty supervisor; see submit a concern and processes and guidelines for further information.
-It is vitally important that students understand that academic misconduct is unacceptable and results in a report to the Dean of Students; hence, a student will be identified if he/she is engaging in academic misconduct in more than one class.
+We strongly urge you to report all incidents of suspected or confirmed academic misconduct to your faculty supervisor; see report a concern and Senate Procedure 109.1.1 for further information.
+It is vitally important that students understand that academic misconduct is unacceptable and results in a report to the Office of Academic and Community Conduct; hence, a student will be identified if he/she is engaging in academic misconduct in more than one class.
 We will always discuss a situation with the instructor before taking any action.

 Under Michigan Tech’s Academic Integrity Policy, faculty are asked to "clearly define in writing (e.g., syllabus, website) the permissible or expected collaboration on any assignment or other academic integrity issues that pertain to their class."

-Here are some ideas for syllabus statements on academic integrity that you can supplement with course-specific information as appropriate.
-If you have any specific issues you want to discuss, please contact Rob Bishop, director of the Office of Academic and Community Conduct.
+There are several ideas for syllabus statements on academic integrity that you can supplement with course-specific information as appropriate.
+If you have any specific issues you want to discuss, please contact Rob Bishop, Director of Academic Conduct.